LightSun/acwj/48_Static/Readme.md

 ## Parsing `static`

 The `static` keyword gets parsed in the same place as `extern`.
-We also want to reject any attempt to use the `static` keyword in a local context.
-So in `decl.c`, we modify `parse_type()`:
+We also want to reject any attempt to use the `static` keyword in a local context-> So in `decl.c`, we modify `parse_type()`:

 ```c